AntonUBC/kaggle_flavours_of_physics/README.md

   The Kolmogorov–Smirnov (KS) test was used to evaluate the differences between the classifier distributions on both samples of the observed decay.
 The submission requirement was that the KS-value of the test to be smaller than 0.09.

-- Another requirement was that the classifier must be [uncorrelated with the τ-lepton mass](https://www.kaggle.com/c/flavours-of-physics/details/correlation-test), as such correlations can cause an artificial signal-like mass peak or lead to incorrect background estimations.
+- Another requirement was that the classifier must be [uncorrelated with the tau-lepton mass](https://www.kaggle.com/c/flavours-of-physics/details/correlation-test), as such correlations can cause an artificial signal-like mass peak or lead to incorrect background estimations.
 In other words, since by definition the searched decay can occur only within a certain tau-mass range, a classifier could perform very well by simply assigning high probabilities to all observations within this range.
 However, such classifier would not be useful since this range can contain a large number of background observations as well.
 We performed the Cramer–von Mises (CvM) test to ensure the absence of such correlation.
 The CvM-value of the test was required to be smaller than 0.002.